lelylan/api-proxy/README.md

 ## Contributors

-Special thanks to the following people for submitting patches.
+Special thanks to all people submitting patches.

 ## Changelog